MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Spain social security number (SSN)
-This sensitive information type entity is only available in the EU Social Security Number or Equivalent ID bundle.
+This sensitive information type entity is included in the EU Social Security Number or Equivalent ID sensitive information type and is available as a stand alone sensitive information type entity.

 ### Format